 Why choose this particular franchise?

-Is franchise’s product or service special or unique in any way?
+Is the franchisor’s product or service special or unique in any way?
 Is it a well known brand with a good reputation?
 Are the operating procedures easy to follow?
 Will there be an ongoing demand for the product or service, or is it a fad?
 Does the franchise offer products or service of a consistent quality?
 You don’t want your business to be tarnished by the performance of poor operators.

 Is the franchise well established?